brimdata/zed/zio/parquetio/types.md

 | BYTE_ARRAY   | `bstring` | The ZNG `bytes` type would be more appropriate if/when it is implemented |
 | FIXED_LEN_BYTE_ARRAY | `bstring` | (same as above) |

+Note: We have come across INT96 valued columns "in the wild" in files created with pyspark that use timestamp types.
+They apparently use [this format](https://github.com/xhochy/parquet-format/blob/cb4727767823ae201fd567f67825cc22834c20e9/LogicalTypes.md#int96-timestamps-also-called-impala_timestamp) but empirically, the pyspark writer seems to lose precision when using this format so its probably not a very high priority to support it.

 ### Logical Types

 Parquet types that include annotations to provide additional information on how they should be interpreted are called logical types.
 There is a good description of logical types at
 <https://github.com/apache/parquet-format/blob/master/LogicalTypes.md>.
-Note that there are two ways to express these annotations in the file, an older format called "Converted Types" and the prefered "Logical Types".
+Note that there are two ways to express these annotations in the file:
+"Converted Types" and "Logical Types".
+Although the Parquet specification focuses on Logical Types and describes Converted Types as an "older representation", we haven't encountered files that use Logical Types.
+In particular, files created with recent Nifi (version 1.11.4) use Converted Types.
-The differences between the two appear to be entirely about how the annotations are formatted in the file -- everything expressible as a converted type is also expressible as a logical type.
+In any case, expanding support to cover Logical Types should be straightforward -- the difference is between the two is mostly about how the annotations are formatted in the file and Logical Types simply offer more flexibility and expressiveness.

 The Thrift definitions for Converted Types are [here](https://github.com/apache/parquet-format/blob/7390aa18ac855622f6d5cb737e9628eecd7565fd/src/main/thrift/parquet.thrift#L48-L177).